Mississippi College logo

 Key Highlights

-• Continuously affiliated with the Mississippi Baptist Convention since 1850.
+• Has been affiliated with the Mississippi Baptist Convention since 1850.

 • Participated in the V-12 Navy College Training Program during World War II.

-• Will transform into Mississippi Christian University starting in 2026.
+• Will be renamed Mississippi Christian University starting in the 2026 academic year.

 Timeline